Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 While exploring the world you will find many different structures.
 They are the **'Temples of Legendary'**.

 - Legendary temples need a special item and completion of a unique quest so you can summon and capture it.
-- Not all |pokemobs| have unique structures, some share the structure.
+- Not all |pokemobs| have unique structures, some share structures.

 Celebi Temple
 ~~~~~~~~~~~~~~